Asymptotically Optimal Fixed-Budget Best Arm Identification with Variance-Dependent Bounds: Proof of the Asymptotic Lower Bound for Multi-Armed Bandits (Theorem )

 \section{Proof of the Asymptotic Lower Bound for Multi-Armed Bandits (Theorem \ref{thm:null_lower_bound})}

 In this section, we provide the proof of Theorems~\ref{thm:null_lower_bound}.
 Our lower bound derivation is based on arguments of a change-of-measure and semiparametric efficiency.
 The change-of-measure arguments have been extensively used in the bandit literature \citep{Lai1985}.
 The semiparametric efficiency is employed for deriving the lower bound of the KL divergence with a two-order Taylor expansion.
-Our proof is inspired by \citet{Vaart1998}, \citet{Murphy1997}, and \citet{Kato2022semipara}.
-In particular, in several parts of our proof related to semiparametric efficiency, we follow the procedure of \citet{Kato2022semipara} but details are different from them.
-The difference comes from the asymmetry of the KL divergence used in the derivation of the lower bound.
+Our proof is inspired by \citet{Vaart1998}, and \citet{Murphy1997}.

 We prove the asymptotic lower bound through the following steps.
 We first introduce lower bounds for the probability of misidentification, shown by \citet{Kaufman2016complexity}.
 In Appendix~\ref{sec:obs}, we define observed-data bandit models, which are distributions of observations that differ from full-data bandit models $P\in\mathcal{P}^*$.
 In Appendix \ref{sec:para_sub_obs}, we define submodels of the observed-data bandit models, which parametrize nonparametric bandit models by using parameters of gaps of the expected outcomes of the best and suboptimal treatment arms.
 These parameters serve as technical devices for the proof.
 In Appendix~\ref{sec:change_of_meaure}, we then decompose the expected simple regret into the gap parameters and the probability of misidentification, and apply the lower bound of \citet{Kaufman2016complexity} for the probability of misidentification.
 The lower bound is characterized by the KL divergence of the observed-data bandit models, which we expand around the gap parameters in Appendix~\ref{sec:semiparametric_lratio}.
 We then derive the semiparametric efficient influence function, which bounds the second term of the series expansion of the KL divergence in Appendix~\ref{sec:oberved-data}, and compute the worst-case bandit model in Appendix~\ref{sec:worst}.
 Finally, we derive the target allocation from the lower bound in Appendix~\ref{sec:allocation_ratio}.